TZer0/tzer0.github.io/amongus.md

 ## Suggested additional rules

 - On Polus it should not be allowed to ask which keyhole you had in the key common task.
 Reason: the order is determined by the order in which people joined the server.
 This means you can be caught out once by this and on top of this: people joining the server late won't be able to do it.
+- Similarly, it should not be allowed to ask for digits on the cards on Mira (though it is less likely someone would remember that).

 ## What are my options in terms of playing this game?